ampproject/amphtml/validator/README.md

 run `npm install -g` in this directory.
 After that, you may type `amp-validator` in any directory to invoke the validator.

-## Using the web UI (Beta!)

-This is a simple web editor which validates AMP HTML documents on the fly.
-This feature is new and experimental, feedback is especially welcome.

-* Type `npm install webui` in this directory.
-* Type `go build webui/serve-standalone.go` in this directory.
-* Type `./serve-standalone` in this directory.
-* Point your web browser to http://127.0.0.1:8765/

 ## Using the NodeJS API (Beta!)

 This API is new and still experimental, feedback is especially welcome.
 We may